Capilano Suspension Bridge with Kids: Everything Families Need to Know

 Maybe you’ll spot a bald eagle!

-Two children doing a scavenger hunt at Capilano Suspension Bridge Park in Vancouver BC
+Children completing a scavenger hunt at Capilano Suspension Bridge Vancouver Canda

 The “Birds of Raptors Ridge” show takes place every weekend in April and May, and every day from June to September.
 Visitors can get up close and personal with a Great Horned Owl or a Bald Eagle, shared by their super smart handlers, on the west side of the bridge, along the trail loop for the scavenger hunt.